pavadeli/maps-download-check/README.md

 # maps-download-check
 Checks the downloaded Here maps for the Jaguar I-PACE for corrupt parts.
-After remove the corrupt parts, the downloader only has to download the missing pieces.
+After removing the corrupt parts, the downloader only has to download the missing pieces.